mhausenblas/zdd-lab/README.md

 ### With health checks

-To explore the default deployment behaviour of DC/OS services with health checkes, we're using [base-health.json](default/base-health.json).
+To explore the default deployment behaviour of DC/OS services with health checks, we're using [base-health.json](default/base-health.json).
 This launches a service with the ID `/zdd/base-health` with 4 instances of `simpleservice`, with health checking, and initially in the version `0.9`:

     $ dcos marathon app add default/base-health.json